erkl-old/tinderbox/README.md

-**tinderbox** kick your prototyping into plaid speed with live reloads.
+**tinderbox** kicks your prototyping into plaid speed with live reloads.